 - Snipers.
-Simo Häyhä has the largest body count ever, standing at 705 confirmed kills, which he all scored in a war that lasted less than a hundred days.
+Simo Häyhä has the largest body count ever, standing at 705 confirmed kills, all of which he scored in a war that lasted less than a hundred days.
 The next best, Francis Pegahmagabow, had 378 kills.
 Which like aircraft is more about keeping track of how many enemy forces are left for the spotter to find out if it is safe to go in yet or not.
-Snipers keeps detailed notes about every kill.
+Snipers keep detailed notes about every kill.

 - Most modern Army servicemen, however, look down heavily upon anyone asking how many men they had killed in wars and often reject trigger-happy recruits who would brag about kill counts.